GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 protocols, you should customize your SSL/TLS configuration to reflect current best practices.

-Important:  The following directives should be positioned after the certificate
+**Important**:  The following directives should be positioned after the certificate
             and key directives in the SSL/TLS `server` block of your virtual host file.
 If you've defined a certificate authority PEM file, position these directives after the `ssl_trusted_certificate`